 The network developed stronger collaborative infrastructure, increased participation in ongoing initiatives, and created greater momentum toward advancing its systems change goals.

-By strengthening relationships, communication, and opportunities for contribution, the network became better positioned to sustain collaborative action over the long-term.
+By strengthening relationships, communication practices, and opportunities for contribution, the network became better positioned to sustain collaborative action and adapt to changing circumstances over time.

 If your network is ready for greater clarity, alignment, and momentum, we’d welcome a conversation.